Thursday, December 23, 2004 ::: YGLESIAS VOTING METHODS

 I generally really like Matt Yglesias, but I disagree with his conclusion that

-Ted Rall column is a joke.
+this Ted Rall column is a joke.

 Rall has aparently said a number of inflamatory things in the past, and perhaps this column will upset people as well, but it strikes me as a very reasoned attempt to answer some of the basic questions of the day: "Why do they hate us?" and "Why haven't we been greeted as liberators?"
 I don't read it as an endorsement of terrorism at all, or a poorly executed joke, but rather an attempt to explain the position of the other side -- I found the explaination both convincing and enlightening, even if I think the hypothetical Iraqi writer has the wrong attitude.
 If we're going to do the right thing, no matter what you think the right thing IS, we need to accurately understand what we're up against.